July 2023

 Their first run of honey has been jarred and labelled.
 Knowing that bees love palm blossoms, they are hoping to see a second run later this year.

-Watch as they share theifirst honey harvest in this video
+Watch as they share their first honey harvest in this video.

 Palm Blossom Farms has been shared with friends, including Nina, who has already opened the jar and just couldn’t resist the awesome flavor.